microsoft/CodeBERT/README.md

 # GraphCodeBERT

 This repo also provides the code for reproducing the experiments in [GraphCodeBERT: Pre-training Code Representations with Data Flow](https://openreview.net/pdf?id=jLoC4ez43PZ).
-GraphCodeBERT a pre-trained model for programming language that considers the inherent structure of code i.e. data flow, which is a multi-programming-lingual model pre-trained on NL-PL pairs in 6 programming languages (Python, Java, JavaScript, PHP, Ruby, Go).
+GraphCodeBERT is a pre-trained model for programming language that considers the inherent structure of code i.e. data flow, which is a multi-programming-lingual model pre-trained on NL-PL pairs in 6 programming languages (Python, Java, JavaScript, PHP, Ruby, Go).

 For downstream tasks like code search, clone detection, code refinement and code translation, please refer to the [GraphCodeBERT](https://github.com/guoday/CodeBERT/tree/master/GraphCodeBERT) folder.

+# UniXcoder

+This repo will provide the code for reproducing the experiments in [UniXcoder: Unified Cross-Modal Pre-training for Code Representation](https://arxiv.org/pdf/2203.03850.pdf).
+UniXcoder is a unified cross-modal pre-trained model for programming languages to support both code-related understanding and generation tasks.

+Code will be released soon.

 ## Contact